microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ✅ Data Types are also referred to as JavaScript data primitives, as they are the lowest-level data types that are provided by the language.
 There are 6 primitive data types: string, number, bigint, boolean, undefined, and symbol.
 Take a minute to visualize what each of these primitives might represent.
 What is a `zebra`?
 How about `0`? `true`?

+## Primitive Types in JavaScript
+Primitive types:- Primitive data types are numbers, Booleans, strings, undefined, null, and symbol.
+Primitive data types are the basic or common data types in JavaScript.

+## Reference Types in JavaScript
+Reference in JavaScript are datatypes based on primitive.
+Like Objects, Arrays, and Functions.
+Everything is JavaScript is either an Object or Primitive datatype.
+When we create an object, that value is not directly assigned to the variable.
+Instead, a reference to that value is what gets set.
+Variable knows about the location of the object in memory, not the object itself.

+## What is the difference between primitive and reference datatype?
+JavaScript stores the primitive value on the stack because the size of a primitive value is fixed.
+On the other hand, JavaScript stores the reference value on the heap because the size of the reference value is dynamic.

+One of the most significant differences between primitive data and reference data is that, If the value is primitive, then we manipulate the actual valuestored in that variable.
+Whereas, If the value is of reference data type, we can manipulate that object's reference, rather than the actual object.
+It means a variable that stores an object is accessed by reference.

 ### Numbers

 In the previous section, the value of `myVariable` was a number data type.